 - Parallel In Serial Out shift register

-So to quickly summarize a few things.
+To quickly summarize a few things.
 Shift registers are a series of flip-flops connected together through which data shifts.
 They have four main types.
 The difference between these four types lies in the way we input and output data to/from them.

 Apart from inputs and outputs, shift registers also have a clock input and a reset signal.
 The reset signal clears the contents of all the flip-flops.
 Additionally, since the clock input is given to all the flip-flops simultaneously, shift registers are also synchronous circuits.